substrait-io/substrait-cpp/src/substrait/textplan/README.md

 ### String Literals

 Strings with no size limit may be specified without a type specifier for brevity.
-Substrait text plans are UTF-8 encoded throughout so any characters contained in strings must also co valid UTF-8.
+Substrait text plans are UTF-8 encoded throughout so any characters contained in strings must also be valid UTF-8.
 For byte content that is not in UTF-8 use a series of byte escape sequences instead.

 The syntax for raw strings is any number of backticks followed by any unescaped characters followed by a similar number